 Car Ferry From Split to Stari Grad

 The Stari Grad Port is used by Jadrolinija car ferries.
-The port is 2km from the Stari Grad Old Town, but buses (to Stari Grad and Hvar) meet the ferries.
+The port is 2km from the Stari Grad Old Town, but buses (to Stari Grad and Hvar Town) meet the ferries.
 The ferry ride takes about 2 hours from Split.

 How To Get from Dubrovnik to Hvar

 Looking for other Split Day Trips?
-Read our post about the Best Day Trips from Split!
+Read our complete guide to the Best Day Trips from Split!

 How Many Days in Hvar?

 There are so many things to do in Hvar that we could easily spend a week in Hvar Town!
 We think 2 days – at minimum – allows just enough time to get a taste of the town.
 That said, you can see a lot in a day…and it really depends on what kind of activities you like.

 What To Do in Hvar in One Day